oracle-livelabs/security/database/advanced/advanced-security/tde/tde.md

     ![TDE](./images/tde-015.png "View the data in the data file")

     **Note:**
-    - You can see the data and you are not connected to the database!
+    - You can see the data, bypassing the access controls of the database!
     - This is an Operating System command that bypasses the database to view the data
     - This is called a 'side-channel attack' because the database is unaware of it